Take-Two revenue rises in third quarter, beats Street

-SAN FRANCISCO (Reuters) - Video game publisher Take-Two Interactive Software Inc (TTWO.O) reported higher revenue and earnings in the third quarter, driven by robust sales of its sports title “NBA 2K13” and “Borderlands: 2.”
+SAN FRANCISCO (Reuters) - Take-Two Interactive Software Inc (TTWO.O) reported higher revenue and earnings in the third quarter that blew past Wall Street expectations, as the video games publisher gears up to launch a new title from its mega-blockbuster “Grand Theft Auto” series.

-Take-Two shares were up 7 percent in after-hours trading after closing at $12.66 on the Nasdaq.
+Take-Two shares were up about 7 percent in after-hours trading after closing at $12.66 on the Nasdaq.

 The games maker forecast non-GAAP revenue for the year to end-March of $1.15 billion to $1.2 billion and earnings of 5 cents to 20 cents per share from nil to 20 cents per share previously, up 25 percent at the mid-point.